The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 The Buzz Feiten Tuning System

-It is a tuning system first used by Washburn in 1995 and became a standard on US Made Guitars, Basses and Imports.
+It is a tuning system first used by Washburn from 1995 to 2010 and became a standard on US-made Guitars, Basses, and Imports.

-The BFTS is a corrected tuning process using a compensated nut and saddle to minimize intonation problems created by western tuning.
+The BFTS is a corrected tuning process that uses a “Shelf nut” and “Saddle adjustments” to minimize intonation problems created by Western tuning.

 The Stephen’s Extended Cutaway

-Developed by Luthier Stephen Davies in collaboration with Nuno Bettencourt, the SEC is an enhanced Bolt-On Neck Joint and cutaway with a “Heel-Less Design,” allowing for easier unobstructed hand access to higher regions of the neck.
+Developed by Luthier Stephen Davies in collaboration with Nuno Bettencourt, the SEC is an enhanced Bolt-On Neck Joint and cutaway with a “Heel-Less Design,” allowing easier unobstructed hand access to higher neck regions.

 (See Image)